Here's a tour of our product UI!

 From the Model Overview page, you can view details about the model: its metadata (schema), the files in its model directory, and its features, which are sorted by impact (the degree to which each feature influences the model’s prediction score).

-You can then navigate to the core monitoring and explainability capabilities within the platform.
+You can then navigate to the platform's core monitoring and explainability capabilities.
 These include:

 - Monitor — Track and configure alerts on your model’s performance, data drift, data integrity, and overall service metrics.
 Read the Monitoring documentation for more details.